1 Day in Florence Itinerary

 Alright, you may read the title of this post and wonder why on earth you would spend only one day in Florence, the unofficial capital of Tuscany.
 And you’re right—the city deserves at least two full days.
-That being said; if for some reason you only have one day to spend in Florence, that will be enough to get a good feel of the city and to visit a few of its major highlights.
+That being said; if for some reason you only have one day to spend in Florence, that will be enough to get a good feel of the city and to visit a few of its top things to do in Florence.

 As the very birthplace of the Renaissance, Florence is home to a couple of truly world-class museums.
 However, when you have only one day to spend, it is suggested to skip those—as crazy as that may seem.
 Unless it rains, your time is better spent outside.